 Inactive mold is dry and powdery and will seem to brush off materials readily.

 Mold and mildew are words that refer to more than 100,000 species of fungi.
 Mold spores are present everywhere in our environment, generally in a dormant state where they do little damage.
 Spores require moisture to become active.
 They do not require light.

 When water or high relative humidity provides the necessary moisture, dormant spores will germinate, grow fine web-like structures, and eventually produce fruiting bodies that release more spores.
 Most molds will germinate at 60 percent relative humidity.
 Increases in temperature can speed the growth rate of active mold.

 There are 4 critical requirements for mold growth – available mold spores, available mold food, appropriate temperatures and considerable moisture.
 The removal of any one of these items will prohibit mold growth.

 The only way to reduce the threat of mold in a home is to maintain an environment that is not hospitable for the germination of mold spores.
 The temperature should be 74-78 degrees F, and the relative humidity of 60% or less.
 It is important that the air conditioning system (HVAC) be kept on 24 hours a day, 7 days a week.
 Inconsistent operation or fluctuations in the temperature and humidity are the cause of many serious mold outbreaks.
-If you experience a high humidity bloom in your home call the professionals at Service Team of Professionals for a free in home evaluation at (772) 266-5428.
-We Service Port St Lucie, Stuart, Jensen Beach, Fort Pierce, Palm City and surrounding areas on a 24/7 basis for Mold Removal, Mold evaluations, Water Damage and more.
+If you experience a high humidity bloom in your home call the professionals at STOP Restoration for a free in home evaluation at (772) 266-5428.
+We provide mold remediation services in Port St Lucie, Stuart, Jensen Beach, Fort Pierce, Palm City and surrounding areas on a 24/7 basis for Mold Removal, Mold evaluations, Water Damage and more.